berta-rf/horiseon-accessibility/README.md

 I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
 ```

-This is a refactor of Horiseon's codebase to improve website's accessibility and for SEO optimization.
-This has been done by adding accessible alternative text to all relevant images, substituting all HTML elements for semantic elements only.
-We also refactored the CSS stylesheet by consolidating statements and updating selectors.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>